redteamcaliber/mimosa-rpm-package/docs/notes/uac-1.0-release-notes.md

 Mandiant-uac-ws-1.1-0 - February 12th, 2014
 ------------------------------------------

+### IOC Selection
+- The IOC selection view now displays the users selections after an IOC Name, IOC UUID, or IOC expression is selected.
+  This will give users context into the hits that they are viewing.

 ### Fixes
 - Fixed issue with acquisition audit collapsable interfering with the hit audit collapsable.